 Book of Uí Mhaine / The Book of Hy Many / The Book of the O’Kellys / Book of Ó Dubhagáin

-RIA MS D ii 1: Cat.
-No 1225 A.D.
-1394 Vellum: 44cm x 27cm 161 folios (4 of these in the British Museum: MS Egerton 20; original number 368)
+RIA MS D ii 1: Cat. no. 1225. c.
+A.D.
+1394.
+Vellum: 44cm x 27cm.
+157 folios (4 additional folios are in British Library, MS Egerton 90, ff 17 – 20)

 - The Book of Uí Maine, with introduction and indexes by R.A.S.
 Macalister, collotype facsimile (Dublin, 1941).

 - Catalogue of Irish manuscripts in the Royal Irish Academy (Dublin, 1943), Fasc.
 26, pp 3314–35 (A detailed description, by Kathleen Mulchrone, of the contents of the manuscript).

 - R.A.
-Breatnach, ‘The Book of Uí Mhaine’ in Great books of Ireland (Thomas Davis Lectures) (Dublin, 1967).
+Breatnach, ‘The Book of Uí Mhaine’ in Great books of Ireland.
+Thomas Davis Lectures (Dublin, 1967), pp 77–89.

 - John Carey, ‘Compilations of lore and legend: Leabhar na hUidhre and the Books of Uí Mhaine, Ballymote, Lecan and Fermoy’ in Bernadette Cunningham and Siobhán Fitzpatrick (eds), Treasures of the Royal Irish Academy Library (Dublin, 2009), 17–31.